 Credit analysts will get promoted to either relationship managers or loan officers.
 The relationship managers are responsible for generating new business opportunities for the bank.
 Loan officers are responsible for deciding whether the bank will commit capital to that transaction.

-Credit analysts are the bridge between those two roles as they document the transaction and present the final product to loan officers as part of the decision making process.
+Credit analysts are the bridge between those two roles as they document the transaction and present the final product to loan officers as part of the decision-making process.

 The world of investment management is highly competitive and can be challenging to break into.
 However, with public accounting experience, you have credibility and knowledge that can give you an edge over candidates without an accounting background.

-Federal Bureau of Investigation
+3. Federal Bureau of Investigation

 Sometimes when you’re at a career inflection point, choosing a very different path could be exactly what you need to break out of that rut.
 When most people think about the FBI, they associate it with career field agents that resemble traditional law enforcement officers.

-In order to successfully prosecute criminals, the FBI is required to compile evidence and prove very challenging and often complex financial cases.
+In order to successfully prosecute criminals, the FBI is required to compile evidence and prove very challenging and complex financial cases.
 This frequently involves analyzing and auditing large amounts of business and financial records.

 A CPA with a background in public accounting has the perfect skill set to tackle this type of role.
 In addition to providing you with a very different work experience, you also have the opportunity to experience a different type of pride in your work product that can only come when you know your contributions have made a major difference in preventing harm to innocent victims.